Morten010/fitify/README.md

 ## Features to be implemented

-- [x] make it a pwa
+- [x] Make it a pwa
-- [ ] keep track of how much you lifted last time with weights
+- [x] Keep track of how much you lifted last time with weights
+- [x] Keep track of you're weight a chart
+- [x] Add youtube and tiktok examples on you're workout
-- [ ] keep track of you're weight
+- [ ] Keep track of you're weight
+- [ ] Make workouts public and make them copyable
+- [ ] add public profiles
-- [ ] add youtube examples on you're workout
+- [ ] add recipes or posts